Vitaspiros/java-chess/README.md

 # Java Chessboard

-Currently, this is just a chessboard.
-You cannot move pieces or do anything.
+This was just a chessboard.
+I've updated it and now you can move pieces!
+However, there is no move validation yet (you can move the rooks diagonally!).

 ## Compilation and running
 ```